DriesVerachtert/docker-apache-for-wordpress-image/README.md

-# docker-wordpress-image
+# docker-apache-for-wordpress-image
-Docker image used to run wordpress blogs
+Docker image that can be handy to run a Wordpress site in a container.